ISI-apex/casper-utils/exp/apps/osubench/README.md

 by a Bash regexp pattern applied to the path to each benchmark executable:

     make PATTERN=hello job

+Log files with the output of the executed commands will be in `bench-*.log.*`.

 To open an interactive job and invoke the `run` target manually: